 Single-arm suitcase deadlift is a unilateral movement that not only benefits the core stability and strength but it is also proven to be a great alternative to the conventional benefits, it will activate the stabilizer muscles that plays important role in improving body balance, posture, and agility.

-What is suitcase Deadlift?
+What is Suitcase Deadlift?

-As the name suggest, it’s about lifting weight similar to how you lift the suitcase.
+As the name suggests, it’s about lifting weight similar to how you lift the suitcase.
 So, Suitcase Deadlift is basically a one hand Deadlift where you carry a barbell by your side.
 If you are the one who aspires to squat or Deadlift heavy then you must have strong obliques.

 Suitcase Deadlift is one of the most underrated forms of Deadlift which 90% people have never tried, even I never used to perform this form of Deadlift until I came to know about its benefits.

 Many people rely on side bend exercise to strengthen their oblique, but those movements aren’t enough to strengthen your body’s core.
 Here are introducing you a wonderful exercise that won’t just develop good looking oblique but will also help in improving your Squat and Deadlift.

 How Does It Work?

 The main difference between suitcase Deadlift and the conventional Deadlift is you hold the barbell at your side instead of holding it in front.

 Due to the change in gripping style, it dramatically changes its effects on the body.
 When you carry the barbell at your side instead of holding it in a conventional style, you compel your obliques to work, to maintain the body’s centers of mass.

 This is the way you activate strength in your abs and oblique.
 This ultimately leads to better lifting capability while performing compound exercises like deadlift and squats.